 As buildings age and HVAC systems are modified, efficiencies quickly deteriorate and systems often operate in off-design conditions.
 A thorough survey with facilities mapping is the first step to identifying solutions.
-A building tune-up will optimize energy and water performance by identifying action items related to building operations and maintenance, often at relatively low cost.
+A building HVAC tune-up will optimize energy and water performance by identifying action items related to building operations and maintenance, often at relatively low cost.

 Over time, building HVAC systems need to be inspected and adjusted.
 Regular checkups and screening tests are invaluable in detecting problems early, while they are easier and less expensive to correct.